huelemeier/travel-distance/README.md

 - stripes.rgb.tiff: ground type stripes
 - gravel.rgb.tiff: ground type gravel
 - leaky fit.py: Python script to model the data according to the leaky path fit by Lappe et al. (2007)
+- descriptive analysis distance estimates.R: R script to run descriptive analysis of distance estimates and to create plots
+- inferential analysis leaky.R: R script to analyse and plot the leaky model parameters from the leaky fit.py sript.

 # Stimulus script
 ## Run the script